Please select a gallery below to view artwork within that gallery :

-A selection of sixty-eight laminated 6 x 4 inch (152 x 108 mm) postcards of many popular Buddhist deities, most of which have descriptions on their reverse sides.
+A selection of sixty-four laminated 6 x 4 inch (152 x 108 mm) postcards of many popular Buddhist deities, most of which have descriptions on their reverse sides.

 A selection of eight large format deity and mandala postcards with descriptions on their reverse sides, and four large 8 x 6 inch (204 x 152 mm) postcards of paintings by John Miles.

 A selection of six A3 size (420 x 297 mm) and two A2 size (594 x 420 mm) colour litho prints or posters, with the Wheel of Life having a description on its reverse side.

 A2 size Posters of Wheel of Life, Padmapani and Kalachakra screen print.